Recommendation 6.4: Writing Clear Instructions

 - How does this assignment prepare me for my future classes or career?

-- How does it fit into the rest of the course & my learning?
+- How does it fit into the rest of the course and my overall learning?

 - How does this connect to other assignments and assessments?

 Another important part of building students’ confidence is providing a range of additional support.
 This can mean clarifying what tools or websites are allowable; linking students to student services such as the libraries or software training; suggesting ways of seeking extra practice or extra credit; or providing a model of a completed response for them to review.

 - How do I know I’m doing the right thing at the right pace?

 - Can I see a template or a model?

 - Can I submit a draft for feedback?